Fraser-Greenlee/SpatialDataIncidentResponse/README.md

   - road access type
   - nearest postcode
   - mobile phone coverage for all providers
-- exports this information in a variety of useful formats (.csv, .gpkg, .gpx)
+- exports this information in a variety of useful formats (.csv, .gpkg, .gpx) for serving within online maps, GIS software or on handheld devices

 **Example Transformations:**